OpenVAA/voting-advice-application/docs/troubleshooting.md

 It takes a while for Strapi to kick up even after the Docker container is running, so if you just started it, wait a few minutes.

 If that's not the issue, open Docker and check the `frontend` and `strapi` containers' logs for possible clues.

+## Strapi's content model is reset after restart

+Any changes to the content model are not reflected on local files by default.
+If you can't see any changes in your local files when editing the content types using Strapi's web UI, check that you have [hot reloading enabled](./docker-setup-guide.md#hot-reloading).